 But from what I see, most people take it to the extreme or do these things from a place that is not loving or kind but restrictive and punishing.The Best Pre-Wedding Diet is No Diet—and Here's Why Click To Tweet

 I also know this to be true:

 When I look back on my wedding pictures, I want to see ME.
 My whole, balanced, imperfect self.

-I want to see my mentally happy self who loves tofu and broccoli but who also loves cake and chocolate—who has found the right balance of both that makes her feel good each day.
+I want to see my mentally happy self who loves tofu and broccoli but who also loves cake and chocolate.

 Focusing on the Scale is Bad for Mental Health